ollie-grove/portfolio-site/README.md

 - [The Clamp Calculator](https://royalfig.github.io/fluid-typography-calculator/) - This website allows you to input font sizes and viewports of your project, and creats a CSS clamp property with fallback.
 - [Easy Fluid Typography by Ryan Feigenbaum](https://ryanfeigenbaum.com/fluid-typography/) - "Fluid typography is text that scales in size and proportion to the user's viewport. ...font size should decrease as the screen becomes smaller and increase as it becomes larger."
 "Responsive typography works by changing font size via media queries."
 - [PX, EM, or REM Media Queries? by Zell Liew](https://zellwk.com/blog/media-query-units/) - Helps explain why em-based media queries are best for accessibility.
 My takeaway is that is helps to support users who change their browser's font-size value.
+Using pixels for smaller spacing (like between social media icons) is okay.
+- [Accessibility Developer Guide](https://www.accessibility-developer-guide.com/) - Helpful for creating websites that are navigable for people using screen readers or without using a mouse.

 ## Acknowledgments

 Coder Coder on YouTube (https://www.youtube.com/@TheCoderCoder) - I watched a code-along video of a single-page developer portfolio challenge from Frontend Mentor.
-I learned so much just by watching Jess's Process.
+I learned SO MUCH just by watching Jess's Process.
+She is very mindful about accessbility.
+Several of the #Useful Resources are links that she recommended.